cap-js/docs/node.js/cds-test.md

 This launches a cds server from the specified target folder in a `beforeAll()` hook, with controlled shutdown when all tests have finished in an `afterAll()` hook.

 ::: warning  Don't use `process.chdir()`!
 Doing so in Jest tests may leave test containers in screwed state, leading to failing subsequent tests.
+Use [`cds.test.in()`](#test-in-folder) instead.
 :::

 ::: danger Don't load [`cds.env`](cds-env) before [`cds.test()`](#cds-test)!